Ftkhan717/reveltek/Focus Walk 0.1.md

 ## Focus Walk:
 #### Overview:

-The Focus Tracker/Watcher app is an essential tool used in our tech company to track work progress throughout the day.
-It takes screenshots of our laptop screens to monitor our activities.
-This document provides a step-by-step guide on how to properly use the Focus Tracker (FT) and ensure that your daily goals are aligned with the SMART criteria.
+The Focus Suite/Watcher app is an essential tool used in our company to track work progress throughout the day.
+It takes screenshots of our screens to monitor our activities.
+This document provides a step-by-step guide on how to properly use the Focus Suite (FS) and ensure that your daily goals are aligned with the SMART criteria.

-### Starting Your Day with Focus Tracker
+### Starting Your Day with Focus Suite
-### Open Focus Tracker:
+### Open Focus Suite:

-* Open your laptop and start your day by running the Focus Tracker.
+* Open your laptop and start your day by running the Focus Suite.
 * Navigate to the (focus.exe) file in the Focus Hive folder, which is synced with MS Teams.
 ![image](https://github.com/user-attachments/assets/929c896e-7153-477b-b803-75feb11fe652)

-* Launch "focus.exe" to start tracking your work by taking screenshots of your laptop screen.
+* Launch "focus.exe" to start tracking your work by taking screenshots of your screen and a snapshot of yours in the start of the day.

 ### Set Your SMART Goals: